lbphone/lb-upload/README.md

 # lb-upload
-A FiveM script that allows you to upload videos, image and audio files directly to the server.
+A FiveM script that allows you to upload videos, images, and audio files directly to the server.
 It also allows you to access the files.

 ## Installation
 1. Download the script and rename it from `lb-upload-master` to `lb-upload`